Angel-cuba/Shopping/README.md

 ### Features
 - The integrated inventory management system ensures that users can only purchase products that are in stock.

-In summary, "Online Shoes Store" is a React-based eCommerce project that provides an easy and secure online shopping experience for users and an efficient store management tool for site owners.
+In summary, "Shoe Store" is a React-based eCommerce project that provides an easy and secure online shopping experience for users and an efficient store management tool for site owners.

 ## Characteristic
 - User-friendly interface and intuitive navigation